 - After the procedure, the patient remains in the doctor's office for an hour to make sure that pressure in the eye is not elevated.

-- The doctor will usually prescribe anti-inflammatory eyedrops for the patient to take at home.
+- The doctor will usually prescribe anti-inflammatory eyedrops for the person to take at home.

-- Most patients will find that their vision improves within a day.
+- Most people will find that their vision improves within a day.

 - An eye examination for any complications should follow within 2 weeks.